Second-quantized numerical simulations of tunable entanglement in quantum high harmonic generation

 \section{Abstract}

 Quantum high-harmonic generation (HHG) is a prominent and growing field of research with potential capabilities of providing high photon-number entangled states of light.
-However, there is an open debate regarding the theory level required for correctly describing the quantum aspects of HHG emission, such as squeezing or entanglement.
-Previous approaches have employed non-interacting classical ensembles of trajectories (sampling the quantum electromagnetic field distribution), or perturbation theory utilizing the classical trajectories as a starting point, missing out key entanglement features.
-In this Letter, we develop a full quantum theory for entanglement measures in HHG solving exactly the light-matter interaction Hamiltonian (in multiple photonic dimensions) and employ it for evaluating the entanglement between emitted photons of different harmonics.
-For the first time, we reach qualitative agreement of theory with recent experiments showing that the $R$ entanglement parameter decreases with increasing laser power for below-threshold harmonics~\cite{evidence-quantum-hhg}.
-Our results indicate that fine-tuning the laser power could enhance HHG entanglement features, which are observed to oscillate with the driving power and exhibit local non-classical maxima structures.
-Similarly, our theory predicts that the oscillatory behavior of entanglement observed for below-threshold harmonics also appears for both above-threshold harmonics and between above- and below-threshold harmonics.
-By analyzing different types of atomic targets, we show that the long-range behavior of driven electronic trajectories can qualitatively change the resulting entanglement, potentially leading to non-universal behavior across systems.
-Lastly, we show that focal averaging over classical degrees of freedom, which has thus far been ignored in quantum HHG theories, in fact plays a key role in entanglement measures and can change the qualitative behavior of observables such as turning an entangled state into a classical one and vice versa.
-Our work establishes the state-of-the art in exploring entanglement features in HHG, and paves way for analysis and engineering of `truly-quantum' multi-photon states in the XUV and ultrafast regime for more complex matter systems.
+However, there is an open debate regarding the theory level required for correctly describing the quantum aspects of HHG, such as squeezing or entanglement.
+Previous approaches either semi-classically sampled the quantum electromagnetic field distribution, or employed perturbation theory utilizing the semi-classical simulations as a starting point.
+Both of these schemes miss out key quantum-optical features as self-consistent numerical simulations of the electron-photon wavefunction are not performed at any stage.
+In this Letter, we develop a full quantum theory for multipartite entanglement in HHG, solving exactly the light-matter interaction Hamiltonian in a given Hilbert space, and employ it for evaluating the quantum correlations of emitted photons.
+We show that HHG entanglement oscillates with the driving laser power and exhibits multiple local maxima, which allows fine-tuning HHG entanglement.
+Such features arise for both above-threshold harmonics and between above- and below-threshold harmonics.
+By analyzing different types of atomic targets, we find that the long-range behavior of driven electrons can qualitatively change the resulting entanglement, potentially leading to non-universal behavior across systems.
+Lastly, we show that focal averaging over classical degrees of freedom in fact plays a key role in entanglement measures and can change the qualitative behavior of observables.
+Our work establishes the state-of-the art in exploring entanglement features in HHG, and paves way for analysis and engineering of entangled multi-photon states in the XUV and ultrafast regime for more complex matter systems.

 \twocolumngrid